codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 2. the parameter string (``$params``)
 3. an array with all of the data that was submitted the form (``$data``)

+.. warning:: The other field values in ``$data`` is unvalidated (or maybe invalid)
+    data.
+Using unvalidated input data is a source of vulnerability.
+You must perform the necessary validation within your custom rules before using the data in ``$data``.

 The ``$data`` array is especially handy for rules like ``required_with`` that needs to check the value of another submitted field to base its result on: